 Pharmacists were also important in maintaining the supply and distribution chains.
 The event of covid-19 created a shortage of medications across the country like China and India, Nigeria’s most important supplier of drugs and raw materials for pharmaceutical formulations.
 This is due to the global economic recession as countries struggle with the harsh economic realities of the lockdown period.

 The emergence of the covid-19 vaccine means that every health professional will work together to sensitize the public and encourage them to get vaccinated.
-Misinformation about the apparent adverse effects of the vaccine and other conspiracy theories have been rife since the arrival in Nigeria.
-The pharmacist has a major role as he encounters thousands of patients in his outlet daily.
+Misinformation about the apparent adverse effects of the vaccine and other conspiracy theories has been rife since the arrival in Nigeria.
+The pharmacist has a major role, as he encounters thousands of patients in his outlet daily.

 Timeline of Coronavirus Vaccine in Nigeria

 - On the 2nd day of March, Nigeria received 4 million doses of the Covid-19 vaccine.
 This was shipped by COVAX.
 This was made possible because of the partnership between the Nigerian government and WHO, UNICEF, Gavi, and CEPI.

 - The AstraZeneca/Oxford vaccines were shipped from Mumbai, India to Abuja, Nigeria.
 The vaccines have been moved to various primary health care centers (through the National Primary Health Care Development Agency (NPHCDA) across the country to start the vaccination.
 Frontline health workers were the priority group and the first to receive the vaccine.

 - On March 15, 2021, NAFDAC (National Agency for Food and Drug Administration and Control) confirmed that the Covishield vaccine is the same as the AstraZeneca/Oxford vaccine.
 The Covishield vaccine is a result of technology transfer and agreement between AstraZeneca and SIIPL.